Can My Baby Be Allergic to Formula?

 What to do if Your Child is Suffering from an Allergy or Sensitivity

 What should you do if your child’s formula is the cause of an allergy or sensitivity?
-If your baby’s formula is related to the symptoms she is having, her doctor may recommend switching her formula to a specialty formula like HIPP Anti-Reflux or Special Comfort.
-HIPP Anti-Reflux and Special Comfort organic formulas are formulated for children suffering from colic, constipation or reflux.
-Your child’s doctor may also recommend switching to a goat milk based formula like Lebenswert.
+If your baby’s formula is related to the symptoms she is having, her doctor may recommend switching her formula to a specialty formula like HIPP Hypoallergenic, Anti-Reflux, or Special Comfort.
+These specialty organic formulas are formulated for children suffering from colic, constipation or reflux.
+Your child’s doctor may also recommend switching to a goat milk based formula like Holle.
 Goat’s milk contains smaller proteins than cow’s milk and is therefore, much easier to digest.

 Babies who have a true milk allergy must be given a specialty formula prescribed by their doctor.
 If your child is allergic to milk, it’s likely she’ll outgrow it.
 According to experts, approximately 75% of children who are allergic to milk as an infant, will typically outgrow it by the time they reach 3.